SAT Punctuation: Tips for Commas, Colons, and Dashes

 Colons on the SAT

-Colons can connect two independent clauses, but they're usually used to introduce lists and explanations.
-Colons must come after a complete sentence.
-You should be able to put a period in place of the colon and have a sentence that makes sense.
+Whether they’re connecting two independent clauses or an independent and a dependent clause, though, colons must always be placed after a complete sentence (an independent clause).
+You should be able to put a period in place of the colon and have that first sentence (before the colon) make sense.

 Incorrect: Jasmine brought everything she needed for the exam, including: pencils, a backpack, and a calculator.